6420 Wilshire Blvd., Ste. 200

 You may be entitled to payment for some expenses incurred as a result of the lemon, in addition to the possible settlements outlined above.
 You may be reimbursed for towing and rental car costs.

-There is always the possibility that nothing is going to come your lemon law claim.
+There is always the possibility that nothing is going to come from your lemon law claim.
 Regardless of whether the client and the California lemon law attorney believe the case is valid, there is always the possibility that the law (or a jury) is going to rule against the client.
 While California’s lemon laws are among the most consumer-friendly in the country, things don’t always work out.

 The Lemon Law protects consumers in California from defective autos.
 However, what are the consequences of malfunctioning cars for consumers?
 Automobile accident statistics, vehicle safety recalls, and product liability statistics all indicate how hazardous lemons may be.